Fall Foliage is Blooming in Connecticut!

 Take a journey back in time along the Mystic River to Mystic Seaport.
 Spend the day outside in the crisp autumn air at Mystic Seaport, a living history recreation of an 1830’s-era shipbuilding community.
 Your children will love a day filled with history and culture.
 Bring them to Mystic Aquarium and Institute for Exploration to learn about everything from whales to the Titanic.

-If you were looking for a shorter day trip, a drive around Waterbury is perfect for you.
+If you were looking for a shorter day trip, a drive around Waterbury in your BMW X Series is perfect for you.
 Take a hike around Black Rock Park and enjoy the scenic view.
 Visit Waterbury’s Mattatuck Museum, with exhibits detailing the history of the Naugatuck Valley, including an exhibit featuring actress Rosalind Russell and another exhibit showcasing the flood of 1955.

 Let us know in the comments below where your favorite leaf-peeping spot is.